ozanyildiz/ozanyildiz.github.io/_posts/2014-10-11-parsing-with-python.md

 # output: {'price': 6.92, 'author': 'J.K.
 Rowling', 'title': "Harry Potter and the Sorcerer's Stone (Harry Potters)"}
 {% endhighlight %}

 That's it!
 Finally we achived what we want.
-But we didn't cover the all scenerios.
+But we didn't cover the all the scenerios.
 For example, there are books written by more than one authors.
 In that case, our code will find only one of them.
-And also we didn't extract the cover image, publishing date, publisher, etc. These won't be a big problem, because now we know the tools to implement those too.
+Also we didn't extract the cover image, publishing date, publisher, etc. These won't be a big problem, because now we know the tools to implement those too.
 For the sake of keeping the post no more longer I won't go over those details.

 I hope you find the post helpful.
 Please share your thoughts and everyhing on the comment section below.
 Have a good one :)